Surgery for Exotic Pets

 • Species

-To help maintain a consistent and controlled level of anaesthesia we will intubate all patients that can be intubated.
+To help maintain a consistent and controlled level of anesthesia we will intubate all patients that can be intubated.
 We have the expertise and specialized equipment to intubate some of the more fragile and difficult pets safely, including rabbits, chameleons, birds, and many more.
-Intubation refers to placement of the breathing tube into the airway which delivers anaesthesia in the most effective and controlled way possible.
+Intubation refers to the placement of the breathing tube into the airway which delivers anesthesia in the most effective and controlled way possible.
 This procedure also enables staff to breathe for your pet if required.

-Each pet is also given a thorough pre-anaesthetic exam and we highly encourage bloodwork prior to surgery.
-In this way, we ensure your pet is healthy enough for the procedure and anaesthesia.
+Each pet is also given a thorough pre-anesthetic exam and we highly encourage bloodwork prior to surgery.
+In this way, we ensure your pet is healthy enough for the procedure and anesthesia.
+In addition, throughout the surgical procedure, our veterinary team monitors each pet’s vital signs, including blood pressure, oxygen levels, heart rate, and respiratory rate.
+This vigilant monitoring helps us maintain optimal anesthesia depth and quickly address any issues that arise, ensuring the highest level of safety for your pet.

 Complete Monitoring Capabilities